Dobiasd/enterprython/README.md

 ------------

 If you plan to develop [SOLID](https://en.wikipedia.org/wiki/SOLID) / [domain-driven](https://en.wikipedia.org/wiki/Domain-driven_design) (i.e., enterprisey) software, you probably [want](why_you_want_formal_dependency_injection_in_python_too.md) to apply [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) in the form of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) when writing the constructors of your classes.
-Also you likely want to use a library doing the needed lookups for you based on static type annotations, instead of manually configuring the object graph.
+Also, you likely want to use a library doing the needed lookups for you based on static type annotations, instead of manually configuring the object graph.

 `enterprython` provides exactly that.